KDE/kaidan/CONTRIBUTING.md

 The preferred format for graphics in Kaidan is *SVG*.
 If SVG is not applicable like for screenshots, the graphic should have the format *PNG*.

+### Changes

+If you change a graphic, it might be necessary to run `utils/render-graphics.sh` in order to generate new PNG files from their original SVG files.
+Once the PNG files are created, the graphics need to be updated everywhere they are used (e.g., on Mastodon or in Kaidan's group chat).

 ### Optimization

 In any case, the new or modified graphic must be [optimized](https://invent.kde.org/network/kaidan/-/wikis/optimizing-graphics) before adding it to a commit.